-Method Description getInt() Gets the value of the attribute as a C++ int. getMetaData() Gets the value of the attribute as a MetaData object getNumber() Returns the specified attribute as a Number object. getRef() Gets the value of the attribute as a Ref <t>.</t> getString() Gets the value of the attribute as a string. getTimeStamp() Gets the value of the attribute as a ${\tt Timestamp}$ object getUInt() Gets the value of the attribute as a C++ unsigned int. getUString() Returns the value of the attribute as a UString in the character set associated with the metadata. getVector() Gets the value of the attribute as an C++ vector. operator=() Assigns one metadata object to another.
+Method Description getBoolean() Gets the value of the attribute as a C++ boolean. getInt() Gets the value of the attribute as a C++ int. getMetaData() Gets the value of the attribute as a MetaData object getNumber() Returns the specified attribute as a Number object. getRef() Gets the value of the attribute as a Ref <t>.</t> getString() Gets the value of the attribute as a string. getTimeStamp() Gets the value of the attribute as a Timestamp object getUInt() Gets the value of the attribute as a C++ unsigned int. getUString() Returns the value of the attribute as a UString in the character set associated with the metadata. getVector() Gets the value of the attribute as an C++ vector. operator=() Assigns one metadata object to another.

-13.20.1 MetaData()
+MetaData()